Pat Cox: Member of the European Parliament, 1989–2004

 Cox was elected an MEP in 1989 for the constituency of Munster, representing the Progressive Democrats (PDs).
 During his first term, he served on the Committee on Economic and Monetary Affairs and Industrial Policy.

 At the 1992 general election, Cox was also elected to Dáil Éireann as a TD for Cork South-Central.
 Following Desmond O'Malley's retirement from the party leadership in 1993, Cox stood for election to the post but was beaten by Mary Harney.
 He became deputy leader.

 Cox left the PDs in May 1994 in a dispute over his seat as an MEP.
-It was expected that Cox would not contest his seat in the 1994 European elections, and Des O'Malley, who had a large Munster base in Limerick city and County Limerick, was selected as the party candidate.
+It was expected that Cox would not contest his seat in the 1994 European election; Des O'Malley, who had a large Munster base in Limerick city and County Limerick, was selected as the party candidate.
 However, Cox then decided to contest the seat as an independent, beating O'Malley.
-On being elected, he resigned his Dáil seat and a by-election was held on 10 November 1994, which was won by Fine Gael.
+On being elected, he resigned his Dáil seat, and a by-election was held on 10 November 1994, which was won by Fine Gael.
 He subsequently served on the Committee on Institutional Affairs from 1994 until 1997 and on the Committee on Economic and Monetary Affairs and Industrial Policy from 1997 until 1999.
-In addition to his committee assignments, he was a member of the Parliament's delegation for relations with South Africa.
+In addition to his committee assignments, he was a member of the Parliament's Delegation for relations with South Africa.

 When incumbent Gijs de Vries stepped down to enter the government of Prime Minister Wim Kok of the Netherlands, Cox was elected president of the ELDR group in the European Parliament in 1998, becoming the first Irishman to lead a political group in the Parliament.
 He subsequently played a key role in the fall of the Santer Commission by consistently – and loudly – calling for the Commissioners to resign.

 Cox was unanimously re-elected Group President in June 1999, following his re-election as an MEP at the 1999 European Parliament election.
 He resigned this post when he became President of the European Parliament on 15 January 2002, in accordance with an agreement between the European People's Party (Christian Democrats) and the ELDR groups at the start of the term (in the customary two-way split of the five-year Presidency of the European Parliament).
 He succeeded the Frenchwoman Nicole Fontaine.
 At his first press conference following his election as president he spoke positively of direct talks between the Cypriot President Glafcos Clerides and Turkish Cypriot President Rauf Denktaş.

-In July 2003, Cox took a personal telephone apology from Prime Minister Silvio Berlusconi, after Berlusconi managed to offend several MEPs.
+In July 2003, Cox took a personal telephone apology from Prime Minister Silvio Berlusconi after Berlusconi managed to offend several MEPs.
 The controversy arose after Berlusconi compared a German MEP to a Nazi concentration camp commandant.

 Cox did not contest the 2004 elections to the European parliament.
-The Christian Democrats (European People's Party – EPP) and Socialist Groups agreed at the customary two-way split of the Presidency of the European Parliament.
+The Christian Democrats (European People's Party – EPP) and Socialist Groups agreed on the customary two-way split of the Presidency of the European Parliament.
 Josep Borrell Fontelles, a Spanish Socialist, assumed the Presidency on 20 July 2004, holding it until 15 January 2007.